apapanico/fenicstools/README.md

 Description
 -----------

 The fenicstools repository contains tools for the FEniCS problem solving environment.
 This fork updates fenicstools to work with FEniCS version 2017.1.0, adhere to PEP8 formatting, and work with Python 3.
+The original examples in mikaem/fenicstools/wiki have minor discrepancies that can be easily fixed to work again.

 Authors
 -------